 Athens Train Station

-Trains depart from Athens to Thessaloniki from Athens Larissa station.
+Trains depart from Athens to Thessaloniki from Athens Larissa station (Heathfield Industrial Estate, KA8).
 This station is a little on the outskirts of town and so, you need to take a metro or a cab to get here.

-The area surrounding the station is not dangerous, but it isn’t beautiful either so it’s not really a place that you want to base yourself.
+The area surrounding the station is not dangerous, but it isn’t beautiful either so it’s not really a place that you want to base yourself in when choosing where to stay in Athens.
 If you have a lot of heavy luggage, you may want to consider taking a cab to Athens station.

 Download ¨BEAT¨ taxi app for taking cabs in Greek cities.
 Uber is banned here and you can only use licensed yellow cabs.